Peer Reviewed Open Access Journal

 Meskimen, G., & Franklin, E. C. (1978).
 Spacing Eucalyptus grandis in Southern Florida—A Question of Merchantable versus Total Volume.
 Southern Journal of Applied Forestry, 2(1), 3-5.

 Ritchie, G. A., Keeley, J., & Bond, B. J. (2007).
 The density effect: Red/far red signaling and douglas-fir seedling growth in a variable density field test.
-In: Riley, LE; Dumroese, RK; Landis, TD National Proceedings: Forest and Conservation Nursery Associations-2006.
-Proceedings RMRS-P-50.
-Fort Collins, CO: US Department of Agriculture, Forest Service, Rocky Mountain Research Station. p.
-38-45, 50.
+National proceedings: forest and conservation nursery associations—2006.
+USDA For.
+Serv., Rocky Mountain Research Station, Fort Collins, 38-45.

 Schönau, A. P. G. (1974).
 The effect of planting espacement and pruning on growth, yield and timber density of Eucalyptus grandis.
 South African Forestry Journal, 88(1), 16-23.